gavinhungry/autoworker/README.md

 No dependencies, only 686 bytes when minified and gzipped.

-Define workers in-code or from a separate file, and work with promises to get the results.
+Define workers inline or from a separate file, and work with promises to get the results.

 Installation